NotPentium/NFS_ElectronicsTeamToolbox/Providentia/Sensor Fusion/Non-linear Kalman Filter.md

 # Non-linear Kalman Filter Research Repository for the Providentia Project

-Welcome to our Kalman Filter research repository for the Data Acquisition (DAQ) project for the NOVA FS team.
+Welcome to our Non-linear Kalman Filter research repository for the Data Acquisition (DAQ) project for the NOVA FS team.
 This repository serves as a centralized resource to share and document all links explored during our research phase.
 Our goal is to provide transparency and understanding of the work conducted by our team.